U.S.-Iranian Relations Following the Death of Qasem Soleimani

 Even with those questions and critiques from President Trump’s fellow Republicans, it is unlikely that the Senate will take actions to curb the president’s authority.
 On January 9, the House of Representatives passed a concurrent resolution to restrict the administration’s authority to strike Iran without congressional approval.
 The resolution now heads to the Senate, but it is less likely to pass in that chamber.
 Meanwhile, House leadership is considering further action to reduce the president’s authority to act without the input of Congress.10

-While the United States and Iran have long experienced tense and unsettled relations, those relations have become have become increasingly contentious in recent years.
+While U.S.-Iran relations have long been tense and unsettled, those relations have become have become increasingly contentious in recent years.
 With the United States’ withdrawal from the Iran nuclear deal, the reinstatement of sanctions in 2018, and Iran’s recent attacks on U.S. personnel, the hope for improved relations still seems distant.

 - Do you think the United States was right to kill Soleimani?
 Why or why not?